 3. Voluntary System of Accountability

 Stephens informed the Council that the summer meeting of chief academic officers at AASCU was spent discussing the Voluntary System of Accountability (VSA) and all public schools in Missouri agreed to participate in the VSA.
 She informed Council that Federal legislation is dictating transparency from all public colleges concerning all fees, graduation rates, ACT scores, etc., which would enable parents and students to do cost comparisons.
 VSA is higher education’s attempt to come into compliance.
 Starrett distributed a proposal to the Council identifying what the assessment needs would be, the instruments to be used, logistics, a comparison of MAPP and CAAP, the proposal, and rationale.
-The proposal is to use MAPP to meet both the needs of the VSA & GE matrix and the University Studies Program; administer the standard version of MAPP to all incoming freshmen; administer the standard version of MAPP to all graduating seniors, and evaluate the MAPP writing essay as a possible replacement for WP003.
+The proposal is to use MAPP to meet both the needs of the VSA & GE matrix and the General Education Program; administer the standard version of MAPP to all incoming freshmen; administer the standard version of MAPP to all graduating seniors, and evaluate the MAPP writing essay as a possible replacement for WP003.
 Council discussed incentives associated for taking tests, when to administer tests, effect on transfer students, and other assessment benefits and indicators.
 Provost will share the information with Executive Staff at their next meeting and welcomes any feedback after today’s discussion.
 She noted that VSA is required to be on the first page of the University web page and within four years everything must be posted for all public institutions.